JP233: Design and development

 The SG-357, which weighed 26 kilogrammes (57 pounds), was a two-stage munition.
 The longer, smaller-diameter forward section consists of a cylindrical high-explosive charge with a hole down the centre.
 The shorter, larger-diameter rear section held a shaped charge.
 At the front of the munition was a telescopic stand-off fusing system that created the correct detonation distance for the shaped charge.
 On impact, the extended fuse initiated the shaped charge, creating a metal jet which travelled through the centre of the forward charge element and then penetrated the concrete runway surface to create an underground chamber.
 The momentum of the cylindrical charge was enough for it to follow down through the hole created by the shaped charge before exploding some distance under the runway surface.
 This second explosion was intended to produce a crater with significant "heave" at the edge, making repairs much more difficult and time-consuming.

 The HB-876 mines would lie scattered on the surface, making rapid repair of the runway very hazardous.
 The outside of the munition was surrounded by a "coronet" of spring steel strips that were held flat against the sides of the mine.
-After landing on the surface a small explosive device would fire and release the coronet springs such that the mine would become "erect" on the surface, with their self-forging fragment warhead pointing vertically upwards.
+After landing on the surface, a small explosive device would fire and release the coronet springs such that the mine would become "erect" on the surface, with its self-forging fragment warhead pointing vertically upwards.
 The cylindrical case of the mine was made from dimpled steel and on detonation would spread small steel anti-personnel fragments, rather like a hand-grenade, in all radial directions.
 They would explode at preset intervals or if disturbed.
 Standing above the surface on the coronet of spring steel legs, they would tilt toward a bulldozer blade when pushed before detonating and firing the forged fragments toward the vehicle.